DETAILED ACTION

 generate a … demand estimate based on the calculated average forecasted demand ([0039], [0042], in the process for forecasting transaction volume levels according to an embodiment of the present invention, step 280 forecasts the volume per location per time interval is by dividing the forecasted daily transaction volume is divided into time intervals (i.e., based on the calculated average for each date), [0031], [0033], [0038], when determining the FTE requirements, the system uses the enhanced forecast of transaction volumes, wherein in step 200, the transaction volume per transaction type per time interval per location is forecasted (i.e., based on the calculated average), in step 210 an enhanced forecast (per location or per transaction per location) is created, and step 220 determines FTE requirements to meet the targeted service level);

-execute the first optimization model using the … demand estimate to output the optimal shift patterns for the full-time employee schedules and the fixed part-time employee schedules ([0091], in the optimization process, the workforce requirements management system employs an integer linear programming ("ILP") model divided into two models, wherein in the first model, the requirement model, the optimum number and type of the resource schedule templates are determined (i.e., optimal shift patterns for full-time employee schedules and fixed part-time employee schedules) to cover the FTE requirements of the organization for transaction volume (i.e., using the demand output), wherein resources of each type are, e.g., full time, part time, etc., [0085]-[0087], after a representative FTE profile is determined in 500 by analyzing the FTE requirements (i.e., using the demand output), in step 510 the system then executes the FTE requirement optimization model (per location) in order to in step 515 identify the number of required resources with different shift templates, optimal shift patterns for full-time employee schedules and fixed part-time employee schedules), and in the next step, the planning optimization model (per location) is executed to meet the forecasted transaction); and
+generate, by executing the first optimization model using the … demand estimate and the optimization inputs, the optimal shift patterns for the full-time employee schedules and the fixed part-time employee schedules ([0091], in the optimization process, the workforce requirements management system employs an integer linear programming ("ILP") model divided into two models, wherein in the first model, the requirement model, the optimum number and type of the resource schedule templates are determined (i.e., optimal shift patterns for full-time employee schedules and fixed part-time employee schedules) to cover the FTE requirements of the organization for transaction volume (i.e., using the demand output), wherein resources of each type are, e.g., full time, part time, etc., [0085]-[0087], after a representative FTE profile is determined in 500 by analyzing the FTE requirements (i.e., using the demand output), in step 510 the system then executes the FTE requirement optimization model (per location) in order to in step 515 identify the number of required resources with different shift templates, optimal shift patterns for full-time employee schedules and fixed part-time employee schedules), and in the next step, the planning optimization model (per location) is executed to meet the forecasted transaction); and

 While Kiran discloses all of the above, including a memory configured to store ([0005], [0095]-[0100], fig. 10) a first optimization model and a second optimization model, wherein the first optimization model when executed determines optimal shift patterns for full-time employee schedules and fixed part-time employee schedules over a period of time, and wherein the second optimization model when executed determines headcounts …; …